Contact Coach Brundage

-Brundage, who most recently served as an assistant coach under Chris Bates at Drexel and Princeton, played four years of Division I lacrosse at Loyola University Maryland, where he was a captain and two-time All-American.
+Brundage, who previously served as an assistant coach under Chris Bates at Drexel and Princeton, played four years of Division I lacrosse at Loyola University Maryland, where he was a captain and two-time All-American.

-"As I thought about the individuals I wanted to consider for my top assistant position, my mind kept coming back to Stephen Brundage," said MU head coach Joe Amplo.
-"I have competed against Stephen since his days as a player at Loyola (Md.) and have been impressed with his growth from a standout student-athlete to one of the most respected young coaches in our sport."
+"As I thought about the individuals I wanted to consider for my top assistant position, my mind kept coming back to Stephen Brundage," said MU head coach Joe Amplo at the time of his hiring.
+"I have competed against Stephen since his days as a player at Loyola and have been impressed with his growth from a standout student-athlete to one of the most respected young coaches in our sport."

 "Stephen has proven to me that he is a relentless recruiter, determined teacher and a creative offensive coach," said Amplo.
-"His ability to evaluate, develop and mentor the young men who are part of the Marquette men's lacrosse program will serve us well, and I could not be more excited."
+"His ability to evaluate, develop and mentor the young men who are part of the Marquette men's lacrosse program will serve us well."

-The Camillus, N.Y., native competed professionally with Major League Lacrosse's Chicago Machine following his career with the Greyhounds.
+The Camillus, New York, native competed professionally with Major League Lacrosse's Chicago Machine following his career with the Greyhounds.

 In 2007, Brundage was named the second assistant under Bates at Drexel, where his older brother Mark played.
 In his first season with the Dragons in 2007-08, Brundage helped coach the team to a 13-4 overall record and was ranked as high as No. 10 nationally by Inside Lacrosse before falling in the Colonial Athletic Association Championship.